AdguardTeam/AdguardKnowledgeBase/07.safari/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Blog/AG_for_Safari_in-depth_review/Contentblockers.png" style="border: 1px solid #efefef; max-width: 800px; padding: 2px;">
 <p align="center"><i>Content Blockers</i><p>

 A сontent blocker is a thematic cluster of filters.
-For instance, all filters that come within the topic of privacy will be included in the content blocker with the corresponding name — AdGuard Privacy.
-“Why make it so difficult?”, you may ask.
-There are two reasons, in essence: it’s much more convenient to manage structured filters and there still is Apple’s restriction.
+For instance, all filters that come within the topic of privacy will be included in the content blocker with the corresponding name — *AdGuard Privacy*.
+There were two reasons to make content blockers: it’s much more convenient to manage structured filters and there still exists Apple’s restriction.

 As you might [remember](https://adguard.com/en/blog/adguard-safari-1-5.html), Apple has put limitations on ad blockers for Safari, particularly it allowed them to use only 50,000 filtering rules simultaneously.
 Don’t be deceived with this seemingly big number – actually, it’s too small.
 Luckily, there is a way to bypass this restriction.
 One ad blocker can be divided into several content blockers each containing up to 50K rules.
 This measure seems appropriate.